What Is Differential Fluid?

 Students in both the Automotive Technology and Diesel Technology programs at UTI learn about differentials and how they affect those vehicles.
 These are covered in a few different courses.

-In the Diesel Truck Manual Transmissions course, one of the key takeaways is disassembly, inspection and reassembly of single and twin countershaft transmissions, differentials and driveshafts.
-Students learn about the function of rear differentials, as well as an inter-axle differential, and disassemble both components in a supportive learning environment.
+In learning about diesel truck manual transmissions, one of the key takeaways is disassembly, inspection and reassembly of single and twin countershaft transmissions, differentials and driveshafts.
+Students learn about the function of rear differentials, as well as an inter-axle differential and disassemble both components in a supportive learning environment.

-In the Automotive Powertrains & Transmissions course, students learn how to assemble and disassemble rear differentials and drive shafts and learn how to understand drive-line angles.
+In learning about automotive powertrains and transmissions, students learn how to assemble and disassemble rear differentials and drive shafts and learn how to understand drive-line angles.

-“UTI gives its students the skills needed to start and rapidly advance as a diesel or automotive technician,” Brian says.
-“It provides students with the operational knowledge and the troubleshooting experience needed to succeed.”6
+“UTI gives its students the skills needed to start and rapidly advance as a diesel or automotive technician,” Murphy says.1 “It provides students with the operational knowledge and the troubleshooting experience needed to succeed.”6

 If you’re interested in a career as an automotive or diesel technician, contact UTI online or at 1-800-834-7308 for information.